Secondary School (Year 7 to Year 12)

 Year 10 Curriculum

 Career education is one of the key components for lifelong success.
 The Pathways Program at St John’s College aims to provide a service that empowers and informs each student so that they can make well informed subject choices in preparation for life beyond school.
+We offer a Careers and Subjects Expo on site and take students to various careers events off site.
 For more information, please visit the Careers and Pathways page.

 Work Experience is a program where Year 10 students will be exposed to the world of work.
 Work experience can assist students to develop employability skills and an understanding of the work environment, career options and pathways as a positive foundation for their life-long learning.
 Students will spend one week of term time working with an employer to observe, learn and undertake manageable tasks that are part of the employer’s work demands but within the skill set of the student.
 Students will gain an understanding of the workplace and work-related issues, such as technological change, health and safety, working conditions and wages.